UQ-RCC/ipp-docs/guide.md

     <li><b>Custom</b> Files Manager displays any folder/file that matches the [glob filter](https://facelessuser.github.io/wcmatch/glob/) specified in the given search text</li>
 </ul>

+### Visualising your image files on CVL
+The Characterisation Virtual Laboratory (CVL) platform is an Linux based virtual dekstop that can be run within your browser, populated with open-source software tools such as Fiji and Napari.
+For more information on how to access CVL please see the following [Guide](https://characterisation-virtual-laboratory.github.io/CVL_Community/CVLWiener/)

+Selecting the file from within the Files Manger page will allow you to then click the Launch Virtual Desktop button in the top right toolbar.
+Here you can spin up a CVL instance and launch the selected image file into either Napari or Fiji.
+Note you can edit the resources allocated to your CVL session upto a limit of (1xNode, 4xProcessors(cores), 32GB Memory (per processor)).

 ## Converter